SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 ## Configuration

 The following table lists the configurable parameters of the PubSub+ chart and their default values.
-For a detailed discussion refer to the [Deployment Guide](/docs/PubSubPlusK8SDeployment.md##pubsub-helm-chart-deployment-considerations).
+For a detailed discussion refer to the [Deployment Considerations](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md##pubsub-helm-chart-deployment-considerations) in the PubSub+ EBS Kubernetes documentation.

-There are several options to customize the deployment:
+There are several ways to customize the deployment:

 - Override default values using the `--set key=value[,key=value]` argument to `helm install`.
 For example,
 ```bash